 - Publication in the British Journal of Photography

-- Tuition-free access to a MediaStorm Multimedia One-day Workshop and free access to MediaStorm’s Online Training Videos
+- Tuition fee waiver for a MediaStorm Multimedia One-day Workshop and free access to MediaStorm’s Online Training Videos

 - A Think Tank Photo Airport Commuter™ Backpack

 - An invitation to an IAFOR conference in Asia, Europe, the Middle East or North America

 Congratulations also to Isadora Kosofsky (Second Place) from the USA, Souvid Datta (Third Place) from India, Yuyang Liu (Commended Entry) from China, and Hashem Shakeri (Commended Entry) from Iran, who will also receive prizes from Think Tank Photo, MediaStorm and The International Academic Forum (IAFOR), as well as publication in the British Journal of Photography.